faisalfs10x/faisalfs10x.github.io/_posts/wsa/2020-11-20-blind_sqli_in_cookie_header.md

 ---
 layout: single
-title: Extracting administrator credential via blind SQL injection in cookie header
+title: Exdwdwdwdwdwtracting administrator credential via blind SQL injection in cookie header
 excerpt: "Blind SQL injection vulnerability in the cookie header.
 Able to retrieve the contents of the table to obtain the username and password of administrator."
 date: 2020-11-20
 classes: wide